This is Chapter 2 of The Ultimate Guide to Opportunity Zone Investing

 The Investing in Opportunity Act is bipartisan legislature, co-authored by Senators Tim Scott (R-SC) and Cory Booker (D-NJ) and Congressmen Pat Tiberi (R-OH) and Ron Kind (D-WI), and championed by nearly 100 congressional co-sponsors.
 It was initially introduced to both the Senate (S.293) and House (H.R.828) on February 2, 2017.

 The Economic Innovation Group originally developed the idea in a white paper titled Unlocking Private Capital to Facilitate Economic Growth in Distressed Areas, published in April 2015.
-The paper — authored by Jared Bernstein of the Center on Budget and Policy Priorities, and Kevin A. Hassett of the American Enterprise Institute — makes no mention of “opportunity zones” or “opportunity funds,” but lays the groundwork for the preferential treatment of capital gains deployed to distressed areas of the country.
+The paper — authored by Jared Bernstein of the Center on Budget and Policy Priorities, and Kevin A. Hassett of the American Enterprise Institute — makes no mention of “Opportunity Zones” or “Qualified Opportunity Funds,” but lays the groundwork for the preferential treatment of capital gains deployed to distressed areas of the country.

-The Investing in Opportunity Act encourages investment in economically distressed communities by offering three huge tax incentives.
+The Investing in Opportunity Act encourages investment in economically distressed communities by offering three huge tax incentives, which are detailed in Chapter 4 of this guide.

 What is a low-income community?

-The legislation defines “qualified opportunity zones” as low-income census tracts that are nominated by each state’s governor and subsequently certified by the U.S. Treasury as qualified opportunity zones.
+The legislation defines “Qualified Opportunity Zones” as low-income census tracts that were nominated by each state’s governor and subsequently certified by the U.S. Treasury as Qualified Opportunity Zones.

 (A) the poverty rate for such tract is at least 20 percent, or